veganaize/closure-compiler/Flags-and-Options.md

 Path prefixes to be removed from ES6 & CommonJS modules\.

 **--module_resolution [BROWSER | BROWSER_WITH_TRANSFORMED_PREFIXES | NODE | WEBPACK]**
 Specifies how the compiler locates modules\.
 BROWSER requires all module imports to begin with a '\.' or '/' and have a file extension\.
 NODE uses the node module rules\.
-WEBPACK looks up modules from a special lookup map\.
+WEBPACK looks up modules from a special lookup map\. \(default: BROWSER\)

 **--process_common_js_modules**
-Process CommonJS modules to a concatenable form\.
+Process CommonJS modules to a concatenable form\. \(default: false\)

 **--package_json_entry_names VAL**
 Ordered list of entries to look for in package\.json files when processing modules with the NODE module resolution strategy \(i\.e\. esnext:main,browser,main\)\.
 Defaults to a list with the following entries: "browser", "module", "main"\.